agoetee/100-days-of-code/log.md

 - __PEP8__ is a styling regime

 - __Modules, Packages and Libraries__ programs in a python file are exported/imported to other programs as __modules__.
 A group of modules form a __package__.
 It is important that packages have the `__init__.py` file in them

+## Day 8: 21 February 2024

+__Today's Learning__: Control Flow

+__Control Flows__ centers on decision making and how a program is executed

+Control flow comprises of a lot of things:

+- if statements
+- for loops
+- while loops